boyvanamstel/shorts.boy.sh/more.md

 ---
 layout: page
-title: Tech
+title: More
-permalink: /tech/
+permalink: /more/
 navigation: true
 order: 5
 ---
-If you're looking for more in-depth articles about tech, games, movies and music head over to [tech.boy.sh](https://tech.boy.sh).
+If you're looking for more in-depth articles about tech, games, movies and music head over to [posts.boy.sh](https://posts.boy.sh).
 Here's a short preview.

 ---